-Based on Reuters survey on Asia FX positioning, bullish positioning on AxJ FX was further reduced.
-Bullish position in SGD, MYR and TWD remain though bullish positions were somewhat reduced.
-Meanwhile shorts were observed in INR, IDR, PHP and KRW.
-In terms of the magnitude of change in positioning, shorts in IDR and INR saw the most reduction while MYR long saw reduction.
+Based on Reuters survey on Asia FX positioning, positioning on AxJ FX was mixed.
+Long position was seen in CNY, SGD, MYR and THB while shorts were seen in INR, IDR and TWD.
+In terms of the magnitude of swings, CNY turned from flat to long while TWD and IDR turned from long to short.
+On the extent of positioning, INR shorts saw a large increase.

 Note: Asian FX poll is conducted by Reuters, on bi-weekly basis on what analysts and fund managers believe the current market positioning are.
 Poll uses estimates of net short or long on a scale of -3 to +3.
 A score of +3 indicates significant long USD against the AxJ FX.
 Arrow direction indicates change in positioning from last date.
-Source: Reuters [latest avail: 21 Aug 2025], OCBC Research.
+Source: Reuters [latest avail: 4 Sep 2025], OCBC Research.